toniclecb/springbootregistration/readme.md

 ### 111_spring_jpa

 First, we write the datasource configuration in properties file and we don't depend on default settings for our H2 database.

+We need to add dependencies Spring JPA and Mysql connector: "spring-boot-starter-data-jpa" and "mysql-connector-java".
+The first will give us access to classes like EnableJpaRepositories and JpaRepository.
+The second will manage the access to MySql database.

+Create entity Register and RegisterH2 (each in its own package, this is important for future configurations).
+Register for MySql and has complete information while RegisterH2 is for H2 database and needs only "ID" and "name".
+Here we already see the power of annotations that will provide us with configurations about the table in database.
+We use @Entity to inform that this class is a entity, @Table to declare explicitly the name of the table in database.
+There are a lot of others annotations to configure this entity like a table in database.